-- 1. You must turn off the server before connecting or disconnecting cables from your server. - See the documentation that comes with your external devices for additional cabling instructions.
+- 1. You must turn off the server before connecting or disconnecting cables from your server. - 2.
+See the documentation that comes with your external devices for additional cabling instructions.
 It might be easier for you to route cables before you connect the devices to the server.

 - 3. Cable identifiers are printed on the cables that come with your server and options.
 Use these identifiers to connect the cables to the correct connectors. - 4.
 If your server comes with an operating system installed, see the documentation that comes with your software for additional cabling instructions. - 5.
 There is one keyboard connector on the back of the server.
 Use this connector to connect the server to a keyboard or optional console switch.
 You can also connect a USB keyboard to the server using one of the USB ports.
 After installing a USB keyboard, you might need to use the Configuration/Setup Utility program to enable keyboardless operation and prevent the POST error message 301 from being displayed during startup.
 For detailed information about this option and how to connect it to your server, see the documentation that comes with the option.
-If your server cables and connector panel have color-coded connections, match the color of the cable end with the color of the connector.
-For example, match a blue cable end with a blue panel connector, a red cable end with a red connector, and so on.
+If your server cables and connector panel have color-coded connections, match the color of the cable end with the color of the connector, a red cable end with a red connector, and so on.